Isoseismal map

-In seismology, an isoseismal map is used to show lines of equally felt seismic intensity, generally measured on the Modified Mercalli scale.
+In seismology, an isoseismal map is used to show countour lines of equally felt seismic intensity, generally measured on the Modified Mercalli scale.
 Such maps help to identify earthquake epicenters, particularly where no instrumental records exist, such as for historical earthquakes.
 They also contain important information on ground conditions at particular locations, the underlying geology, radiation pattern of the seismic waves, and the response of different types of buildings.
 They form an important part of the macroseismic approach, i.e. that part of seismology dealing with noninstrumental data.
 The shape and size of the isoseismal regions can be used to help determine the magnitude, focal depth, and focal mechanism of an earthquake.

 History

 The first known isoseismal map was produced for the 1810 earthquake in Mór in Hungary, and published by Kitaibel and Tomtsányi in 1814.
 The first, six-level intensity scale was proposed by Egen in 1828 for an earthquake in Rhineland.
 Robert Mallet coined the term "isoseismal" and produced a map for the 1857 Basilicata earthquake with a three-fold intensity scale and used this and other information to identify the epicentral area (a term he also coined).
 Later studies made use of similar techniques, the main changes being to the actual seismic intensity scale employed.